 If you are interested in serving on the Learning Garden Board of Directors, or would like more information about the roles & expectations for Board members, please contact SBLG Board Chair Theresa Lackey (TheresaL@sblearninggarden.org) or SBLG Director Jenny Grabner (JennyG@sblearninggarden.org; 573.268.8431).
 We'd love to get new board members involved as soon as possible, so contact us today!

 We are the Southern Boone Learning Garden, a small nonprofit in Ashland, Missouri.
 We serve this growing rural community by providing garden- and outdoor-based school day classes, hosting after school garden and cooking clubs, and working with other groups to improve the overall health of our community.

 Elementary Garden club-Fall 2016

-Fall 2016 MIDDLE SCHOOL COOKING CLUB, THURSDAYS IN October
+Fall 2016 MIDDLE SCHOOL COOKING CLUB

 The mission of the Southern Boone Learning Garden is to provide outdoor classroom space and resources; to facilitate fun, authentic learning experiences that challenge students to embrace positive life skills; and to promote collaborative efforts between the Learning Garden, the school district, and the community.